-CONCLUSION: If the ZC votes to approve the request, this application would be subject to Engineering Conditions of Approval as indicated in Exhibit C.
+CONCLUSION: If the BCC vote to approve the request, this application would be subject to Engineering Conditions of Approval as indicated in Exhibit C.

-9. Changed Conditions or Circumstances - There are demonstrated changed conditions or circumstances that necessitate a modification.
+Changed Conditions or Circumstances - There are demonstrated changed conditions or circumstances that necessitate a modification.

 The applicant's justification statement breaks this standard down into three reasons there are changed circumstances for the proposed development.